 In model 2, three socioeconomic (age, household income, education level) variables were introduced in addition to the estimation of the main attributes shown previously in Table 55.
 The likelihood ratio test demonstrates that the model with individual specific variables was superior to that with main effects only ($\chi^2 = 108.49$, p < 0.001).
-Given that the signs of the interaction variables were expected a priori, younger recreationists were more likely to participate in beach trips compared to older recreationists.
-Additionally, visitors with higher household incomes and with higher education were more likely to take beach trips.
-Likewise, as the inserted interaction variable between Income and Parking Fees (Incomefee) provide further insight, visitors with higher household income were more likely to be more interested in taking beach trips.
+Given that the signs of the interaction variables were expected a priori, younger recreationists were more likely to participate in beach trips compared to older recreation were more likely to take beach trips.
+Likewise, as the inserted interaction variable between Income and Parking Fees (Incomefee) provide further insight, visitors with higher household income are more likely to take beach trips.
 In other words, visitors with higher household income are more likely to take beach trips and are more willing to pay higher parking fees.